 Never share any shower equipment or toiletries.

-Always thoroughly wash and dry uniforms or practice clothing after each use.
+Always fully wash and dry uniforms or practice clothing after each use.

 Protect skin with a barrier, such as a towel, when using a sauna or weightlifting equipment where the skin may come into contact with bacteria.